-Since they have more yellow and some orange pigments, these tones add warmth to your hair.
+Golden (G) shades have more yellow and some orange pigments.
+These tones add warmth to your hair.

 Copper (C) shades have primarily orange pigments, these are vibrant shades.

 Red (R) to achieve a red hue, pick from these red-pigmented shades.

 Mahogany (M) For more purple and red pigments, use this line to get a red-violet tint.

 Chocolate (C) Add warmth with these deep brown colors.